 - Security Intelligence

 Case Study – WeChat

 WeChat is a classic example of a beautiful transformation from messaging application to a profitable ecosystem.
 It’s like a “Swiss army knife” application.
 This transformation is an excellent example of master flagship works peace in FinTech history.
-This has been a major source of disruption so far where blending of so many ideas working together as a complement to each other.
+This has been a major source of disruption so far where the blending of so many ideas working together as a complement to each other.

 - Messaging: Instant messaging over a mobile data network with group messaging like whats app

-- Social media: The Superintelligent blend of twitter, facebook and other social media platforms allow users to share stories, follow influencers and companies and share pictures/videos/links/etc. Also making audio and video calls over the internet
+- Social media: The Superintelligent blend of twitter, facebook, and other social media platforms allow users to share stories, follow influencers and companies and share pictures/videos/links/etc. Also making audio and video calls over the internet

 - Mobile payments: Mobile wallet or e-wallet payments for P2P, utility and merchant payment transactions.

 - File Share: This is another biggest use case for any user especially among youth.
-This is for sharing music, files, documents, contacts etc.
+This is for sharing music, files, documents, contacts, etc.

 - App Aggregations: “Mini Programs,” mini-apps allow users to directly install & run applications smaller than 10 megabytes can run instantly on WeChat’s interface.
 With the mini-program push, it aims at Apple and Google app stores.
 Excellent & Superb example of re-engineering work.